 - Priority 3 - closeness to the school

-For more information about choosing a school, the Scottish Government has produced a publication 'Choosing a School' which provides guidance for parents on the placing request system you can view a copy by clicking here.
+For more information about choosing a school, the Scottish Government has produced a publication called 'Choosing a School' This provides guidance for parents on the placing request system.